tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG container that holds a list of errors related to the path.

+lsp-provisioning-error-infos:

+> A YANG container that holds the list of LSP provisioning error information.

 lsps:

 > a YANG container that holds a list of LSPs that are instantiated for this specific path.